tonikelope/coronapoker/docs/SECURITY.md

 - The host reads SQLite, rebuilds dealer/SB/BB and re-derives blinds, and broadcasts a `RECOVERDATA` payload to every reconnecting client.
 - Each client reads its own SQLite, loads its fossil (if any), re-injects the SRA state, then absorbs the persisted actions to rebuild the `HandStateChain` and verify signatures along the way.
 - Recovery is **per-peer**: a late joiner who was never in the in-progress hand watches it as a passive observer (no cards dealt, no actions requested) and joins normally on the next hand.
 Cross-checking `preflop_players` from the host map against the local nick is what distinguishes a returning participant from an observer ([`Crupier.java`](../src/main/java/com/tonikelope/coronapoker/Crupier.java) `recuperarDatosClavePartida` client branch).
-- The RECOVERDATA payload is deserialized with a strict `ObjectInputFilter`: only `HashMap`, `String`, `Integer`, `Long`, `Float`, `Double` and `Boolean`, capped at 10 MB, 20 levels deep, and 10 000 array elements max.
+- The RECOVERDATA payload is deserialized with a strict `ObjectInputFilter` that allow-lists only the map scaffolding and boxed primitives it actually carries (`HashMap` and its internals, `Map.Entry`, `String`, `Number` and the numeric / `Boolean` boxes, plus the primitive types) and denies everything else, capped at 10 MB, 20 levels deep, and 10 000 references / array elements max.
 This blocks classic Java deserialization gadget chains.

 ---